UPCOMING OPPORTUNITIES

 WHAT ARE SOME EXAMPLES THAT ARE NOT CONSIDERED COMMUNITY SERVICE?

-A good question to always ask when it comes to community service and if your hours can be applied to volunteering is this: "Were the hours I dedicated to the cause help me or another person?"
-If a student goes above and beyond the expectation of the sport or activity, those hours could be applied to community service.
+A good question to always ask when it comes to community service and if your hours can be applied to volunteering, is this: "Were the hours I dedicated to the cause help me or another person?"
+If a student goes above and beyond the expectations of the sport or activity, those hours could be applied to community service.
 A car wash to raise money for your field hockey team benefits the team, but is not community service.
 A car wash to benefit a family who had a fire in their home would be considered community service.
 If you are not sure, you can check with the Guidance Office.

 WHAT IS THE DEADLINE TO SUBMIT COMMUNITY SERVICE HOURS?